towolf/towolf.github.com/docs/PsychOpenGL/PsychGLSLShaders/Create2DGaussianBlurShader.markdown

 which can be used via glUseProgram\(blurshader\) to activate the shader.

 stddev = Standard deviation of kernel to use.
-Defaults to 2.5. width  = Width of filter\-kernel.
+Defaults to 2.5. width  = Width of filter-kernel.
 Currently only a width of 5 is supported, so this argument is optional and defaults to 5.

 Currently you will need the Matlab imageprocessing toolbox for this to